unjs/website/content/design-kit.md

 The UnJS logo is a combination of these two elements:

-- Two letters, `u` and `u`, the Un part of UnJS, but lowercase on the logo
+- Two letters, `u` and `n`, the Un part of UnJS, but lowercase on the logo
 - The logo of JavaScript with the iconic yellow color, the JS part of UnJS

 Note that the logo, like repos, is lowercase.